chadblack/383F2017/calendar.md

 In-class viewings:

-* Selections from the Lumiere brothers, bell hooks, and D.W.
+* Selections from the Lumiere brothers, Sergei Eisenstein, bell hooks, and D.W.
 Griffith.

 ---